CumulusNetworks/docs/content/version/cumulus-netq-121/Getting-Started-with-NetQ/_index.md

     {{%notice note%}}

-    If your webhook does not immediately send a message to your channel, look for errors in syntax.
+If your webhook does not immediately send a message to your channel,
+    look for errors in syntax.
 Check the log file located at `/var/log/netq-notifier.log`.

     {{%/notice%}}

-## <span id="src-8356538_GettingStartedwithNetQ-example" class="confluence-anchor-link"></span>Example /etc/netq/netq.yml Configuration</span>
+## Example /etc/netq/netq.yml Configuration

 The following sample `/etc/netq/netq.yml` file is on the NetQ Telemetry Server itself.
 Note that the `netq.yml` looks different on a switch or